italojs/awesome-opencv/README.md

 # This awesome is still under construction :construction_worker: :hammer:

+# Laguages supported here
+- Python
+- C++
+- Java/Android
+- Golang
+- Javascript
+- C#

+Do you want add your language here? please, see the [contributing](#Contributing) session

 ## Contributing
 Please feel free to send me [pull requests](https://github.com/italojs/awesome-opencv/pulls) or open an [issue](https://github.com/italojs/awesome-opencv/issues) with the links that you want has here.